gavinyork/zephyr3d/doc/markdown/scene.camera._constructor_.md

 ## Camera.(constructor)

-Creates a new camera node
+Creates a new camera node.

+Initializes projection/view matrices, temporal fields, controller linkage, and builds the default post-processing pipeline on the internal compositor.

 **Signature:**